JaydevSR/FermionXYModels.jl/README.md

 - `FermionIsingChain`: The quantum XY model for $\gamma=1$.

-## FermionBasis
+## Iterators

-the `FermionBasis` constructor can be used to construct an iterator over the binary basis of fermion chains.
+- `FermionBasis`: An Iterator over the binary basis of fermion chains.
 It accepts the following arguments:

    **Arguments:**
    - `n_sites::Int`: The number of sites in fermion chain.